bringhurst/coconut-custard-pie/README.md

 5. Using hands, split into two dough balls.
 6. Flatten each dough ball into a disc, then wrap in plastic.
 7. Store in refrigerator for at least two hours before use.
+8. Roll out the crust as usual and place into a pie tin.

 ## Filling Ingredients